glacier bay year faq

 What is the workload like?

 Prepare to be busy.
-On your average weekday you are likely to spend 4 hours doing labor, 2-3 in class, and 1-2 on self-governance.
+On your average weekday you are likely to spend 3-4 hours doing labor, 3 in class, and 1-2 on self-governance.
 And that’s not counting homework, independent projects, down time, meals, and sleep.
-The Glacier Bay Year will be fun, but it is also intense, challenging, transformative.
+The Glacier Bay Semester will be fun, but it is also intense, challenging, transformative.
 You will be stressed sometimes.
 You may wonder how you’re going to get everything done.
 But you won’t be alone.
 And you definitely won’t be bored.

 Do I need any prior experience?

-Some students will arrive at the Glacier Bay Year with more relevant experience in academics, labor, or self-governance than others.
-Some students may have majors that provide them with a better foundation for the coursework; others may already know how to weld, cook, or filet a fish; others may already have experience running meetings and organizing political bodies.
+Some students will arrive at the Glacier Bay Semester with more relevant experience in academics, labor, or self-governance than others.
+While all students must be prepared to do college-level coursework, some students may have majors that provide them with a better foundation for the academic material.
+Others may already know how to weld, cook, or filet a fish; others may already have experience running meetings and organizing political bodies.
 If you are applying with a strong background in one or more of these areas, you should be aware that you will likely find yourself in an informal mentorship position vis-a-vis your fellow students.
 It is up to you to take advantage of that role, or to consciously step back to let others give it a try.
 Participants range in age from roughly from 18 to 24, so there is a range in terms of experience; you should not expect to come here to find that everyone is on equal footing in all areas.
 That said, since some students will be strong in certain areas and weaker in others, there is great opportunity for reciprocal knowledge-sharing.

 What can I expect in terms of mental health?